 See Alert sequence information for more information.

 Undo actions taken on alerts

 A critical alert can be unacknowledged after it is acknowledged if it needs to be reprioritized.

-Additionally, an alert can be unsuppressed once it is suppressed.
-Once the button is clicked, a prompt requests a comment on the action and the alert is moved to either Open status or Ticketed status depending on if there is an incident ID associated with the alert or not.
+Also, an alert can be unsuppressed after it is suppressed.
+When you click the button, a prompt requests a comment on the action and the alert is moved to Open status or Ticketed status depending on if there is an incident ID associated with the alert or not.